micado-scale/ansible-micado/README.md

 ansible-playbook -i hosts micado-master.yml
 ```

-**For deployments to an OpenStack cloud only, do not use the above command**
+**NOTE: For deployments to an OpenStack cloud, do not use the above command**
 ##### For Openstack deployments use:

 ```